khvardan93/MarsikPlayerPrefsTool/Assets/MarsikPalyerPrefsTool/README.md

 Marsik PalyerPrefs Tool is a package which will let you to track and edit PlayerPrefs in your unity project.

 ## Installation
-You can install the pack from Unity Asset store
+You can install the pack from Unity Asset store - https://u3d.as/3fT0 Or can download the packege from https://github.com/khvardan93/MarsikPlayerPrefsTool/tree/563e31d9a98ac30619a4317c2082f454dfa67c9c/ExportedPackage

 ## Usage
 To open the inspector window with the tool go to **Window/MarsikTools/DataStorage**.

 ## Features

 The packegae lets you

 1. List all player prefs in the inspector window
 2. Group them by type